Guling, Jiangxi: The Republic of China history

-1934, Soong Mei-ling, then first Lady of the Republic of China, was given a villa in Kuling town, Mount Lu.
+In 1934, Soong Mei-ling, then first Lady of the Republic of China, was given a villa in Kuling town, Mount Lu.
 She and her husband Chiang Kai-shek both loved the villa very much.
 Chiang Kai-shek named the villa as Mei Lu Villa to symbolize the beauty of Mount Lu.
 The couple usually stayed at this villa in Kuling town, Mount Lu, in summer time, so the mountain is called Summer Capital, and the villa is called the Summer Palace.

 Prior to 1949, President Chiang Kai-shek chose Mount Lu as the summer headquarters for his nationalist Kuomintang government, having been introduced to the place by his wife Soong Mei-ling, the daughter of a Shanghai Methodist minister.
 It was here that, in 1946, the U.S. special diplomatic mission representing the President of the United States, led by General George C. Marshall, met with Chiang Kai-shek to discuss the role of post-World War II China.